James C. Brewster

-James Colin Brewster (October 26, 1826 – January 8, 1909) was the co-founder of the Church of Christ (Brewsterite), a schismatic sect in the Latter Day Saint movement.
+James Colin Brewster (October 26, 1826 – January 8, 1909) was a co-founder of The Church of Christ (Brewsterite), a schismatic sect in the Latter Day Saint movement.

-Brewster was born in Black Rock, Buffalo, New York, son of Zephaniah H. Brewster and Jane Higby.
-When Brewster was a child, his parents were converted to Mormonism and joined the gathering of Latter Day Saints in Kirtland, Ohio.
+Brewster was born in Black Rock, Erie County, New York to Zephaniah H. Brewster (born 1797) and Jane J. Higby Brewster (born 1809).
+His parents joined The Church of Jesus Christ of Latter-day Saints (Mormons) in the 1830s, and by 1835 they had moved to Kirtland, Ohio where the Latter-day Saints were gathering and building the Kirtland Temple.

-In 1836, at the age of 10, Brewster began to claim that he had been visited by the Angel Moroni, the same angel that Joseph Smith claimed had led him to the golden plates.
-In November 1837, due to his persistent claims of being a prophet, Brewster was disfellowshipped from the Church of Jesus Christ of Latter Day Saints.
+In 1836, at the age of 10, Brewster began to claim that he had been visited by the Angel Moroni, the same angel that Joseph Smith Jr claimed had led him to the golden plates.
+In November 1837, due to his persistent claims of being a prophet, Brewster was disfellowshipped from The Church of Jesus Christ of Latter-day Saints.

 By 1842, Brewster had finished a book entitled The Words of Righteousness to All Men, Written from One of the Books of Esdras, Which Was Written by the Five Ready Writers, In Forty Days, Which Was Spoken of by Esdras, in His Second Book, Fourteenth Chapter of the Apocrypha, Being one of the Books Which Was Lost, and Has Now Come Forth, by the Gift of God, In the Last Days.
-After the death of Joseph Smith in 1844, Brewster began to accumulate followers in Springfield, Illinois, from Latter Day Saints who were searching for a new prophet leader.
+After the death of Joseph Smith in June 1844, Brewster began to accumulate followers in Springfield, Illinois, from Latter-day Saints who were searching for a new prophet-leader.

-In 1848, Brewster and Hazen Aldrich founded the Church of Christ, which they claimed was the true successor to the Church of Christ Smith had founded in 1830.
-Aldrich was selected as the sect's first president with Brewster and Jackson Goodale as counselors in the First Presidency.
+In 1848, Brewster and Hazen Aldrich founded the Church of Christ, which they claimed was the true successor to the Church of Christ that Smith had founded in 1830.
+Aldrich was selected as the sect's first president with Brewster and Jackson Goodale (1816–1896) as counselors in the First Presidency.

-Brewster continued to receive revelation from God on behalf of the church, and in 1850 he declared that there was a land called "Bashan" in the Rio Grande Valley that God had selected as the new gathering place for the Latter Day Saints.
+Brewster continued to receive revelation from God on behalf of the church, and in 1850 he declared that there was a land called "Bashan" in the Rio Grande Valley that God had selected as the new gathering place for the Latter-day Saints.
 In 1850, Brewster and Goodale led a wagon train of followers to find Bashan, while Aldrich—who had begun to doubt Brewster's prophetic abilities—remained behind in Kirtland.